-Collecting feedback from random people who aren’t your customers, or from those with no interest or knowledge about the subject of research will not help you solve problems.
-To gain valuable business insights, it is extremely crucial to target the right people for your research.
+Collecting feedback from random people who aren’t your target customer or those with no interest or knowledge about the research subject will not help you solve problems.
+Targeting the right people for your research is crucial to gain valuable business insights.
 Analyzing your target audience is an essential part of building your marketing strategy.

 Types of target audiences

 For the best research results, divide these audiences into three categories – demography, interests, and purchasing intentions.

-For example, for conducting a research study on the impact of the pandemic on young students, target students between the age of 18-24, both male and female, form counties with a population of more than 25,000.
+For example, for conducting a research study on the impact of the pandemic on young students, target students between the age of 18-24, both male and female, from counties with a population of more than 25,000.

-E-commerce businesses use a lot of purchase intentions data.
-This is a crucial piece of information that they must possess to understand the buying intentions and interests of potential customers.
+E-commerce businesses use a lot of purchase intention data.
+They must possess this crucial information to understand potential customers’ buying intentions and interests.

-Interests make up an individual’s hobbies, passions, behavior, things they read about and looking for.
-It can be anything from movie types to music genre, to cars, books, and dance to name a few.
+Interests make up an individual’s hobbies, passions, behavior, and things they read about and look for.
+It can be anything from movie types to music genres, to cars, books, and dance, to name a few.

 For example, you can offer a new action movie to action movie enthusiasts and get their feedback on different parameters you set to collect genuine feedback.

 Researchers must sample the specific target audience to make inferences about the entire population.
 It is impossible to survey the whole population due to logistical concerns, budgetary limitations, and time constraints.
 Dividing the entire population into smaller bits and drawing inferences from them is the most scientific way of researching a large population.